italia/18app-java-sdk/README.md

 Run MerchantServiceTest.java with the available test cases.

-Please note that the library is configured for the[test endpoint](https://wstest.18app.italia.it/VerificaVoucherWEB/VerificaVoucher).
+Please note that the library is configured for the [test endpoint](https://wstest.18app.italia.it/VerificaVoucherWEB/VerificaVoucher).
 The server certificate is self-signed so we have provided a keystore (cacerts) with the certificate already added as a trusted one.
 ## Contributing